On the use of Slater-type spinor orbitals in Dirac-Hartree-Fock method. Results for hydrogen-like atoms with super$-$critical nuclear charge: Evaluation of Relativistic Molecular Auxiliary Integrals

 \section{Evaluation of Relativistic Molecular Auxiliary Integrals}

-Molecular auxiliary functions given in Eq. (\ref{eq:63_AUX}) are one of the most challenging integrals in the literature since they involve power functions with non$-$integer exponents, incomplete gamma functions and their multiplications have no explicit closed$-$form relations.
-The incomplete gamma functions in Eq. (\ref{eq:63_AUX}) arise as a result of two$-$electron interactions. $f^{k}_{ij}(\xi,\nu)$ represent the interaction potentials which analogously can be generalized to whole set of physical potentials operators as follows,
+Molecular auxiliary functions given in Eq. (\ref{eq:50_AUX}) are among the most challenging integrals in the literature since they involve power functions with non$-$integer exponents, incomplete gamma functions and their products have no explicit closed$-$form relations.
+The incomplete gamma functions in Eq. (\ref{eq:50_AUX}) arise as a result of two$-$electron interactions.
+The general form of $f^{k}_{ij}(\xi,\nu)$ represents the interaction potentials which can be generalized to whole set of physical potentials operators as follows: